The Saskatchewan Building and Accessibility Standards Appeal Board (the Appeal Board) hears appeals from owners:

-- application of the accessibility standards; and
+- for exemption from accessibility standards; and

 Following review, the Appeal Board can hear the appeal and determine a decision for eligible requests.
 If you're determined ineligible, you will be notified with a written explanation that the appeal will not be heard.